nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### documentURL Enricher is Adapted to Using Web UI {{since '9.3'}}

-documentUrl enricher now takes into account the application that has been set as the default one (between JSF an Web UI) so as to set the correct base on the returned.
+`documentUrl` enricher now takes into account the application that has been set as the default one (between JSF an Web UI) so as to set the correct base on the returned.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22875](https://jira.nuxeo.com/browse/NXP-22875)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22875](https://jira.nuxeo.com/browse/NXP-22875).

 ### User Management